Postdoctoral Associate position in HIV research (Full-Time)

 Applicants with qualifications that are specifically relevant to these studies will be considered only.

 The ideal candidate will have a Ph.D. in molecular biology, virology, and/or immunology.
-The position is designed for a person strongly motivated to develop an independent career in research.
-An abiding mission of my laboratory is to assist postdoctoral fellows in their career development and development of independence.
+Experience in either molecular HIV research and/or epigenetics and transcriptional regulation is a significant plus.
+The position is designed for a highly motivated person desiring an independent career in research.
+An abiding mission of my laboratory is to assist postdoctoral fellows in the development of independence.

-Applicants should submit: 1) Cover letter; 2) Curriculum Vitae; 3) Statement of research interests and career goals; and 4) Names and contact information of at least three referees.
+Applicants must submit: 1) Cover letter; 2) Curriculum Vitae; 3) Statement of research interests and career goals; and 4) Names and contact information of at least three referees.

 For people in the EU, click here for information on your privacy rights under GDPR: www.nyu.edu/it/gdpr